well-id/dliswriter/docs/developerguide/lrtypes/eflrs/implemented.rst

 Implemented EFLR objects
 ~~~~~~~~~~~~~~~~~~~~~~~~
-The types of EFLRs implemented in this library are described below.
+The types of :ref:`EFLRs <EFLRs>` implemented in this library are described below.
 Note: the standard defines several more types of EFLRs.